vele616/monorepo/packages/jobboard/website/content/jobs/product-marketer-remote-posthog-IYtEL.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/posthog"
 companyWebsite: "http://www.posthog.com/"
-summary: "PostHog wishes to hire a new product marketer.
+summary: "PostHog wishes to hire a new Product Marketer.
 If you have experience working as a product marketer for a technical product positioned at developers, consider applying."
 summaryBackup: "Excited about #marketing, #sales, #content?
 Check out this job post!"
-featured: 20
+featured: 7
 ---

 ## Description